 7. The phronetic lens: value added for peace?

 8. Taking local practice seriously?
 Implications and conclusions

-Emily Stanton is a Program Manager with Community Relations In Schools (CRIS) a Northern Irish NGO.
+Emily E. Stanton is a program manager with Community Relations in Schools (CRIS), a Northern Irish NGO.
 Her involvement in peacebuilding spans 25 years and she received her PhD from Ulster University, UK.